The Mardia Prize

 2019 recipient: Christoph Kronenberg

 The winning proposal in 2019 came from Dr Christoph Kronenberg.
-Christoph plans to hold two workshops bringing together researchers interested in the empirical analysis of mental health economics, particularly early-career academics.
-These events will be organised in collaboration with the RWI - Leibniz Institute for Economic Research, a leading centre for economic research and evidence-based policy advice in Germany.
+Christoph planned to hold two workshops bringing together researchers interested in the empirical analysis of mental health economics, particularly early-career academics.

 2018 recipient: Kristin Strokorb, Marie Ekström, and Professor Owen Jones

-The winning proposal in 2018 came from three researchers at the Water Research Institute at Cardiff University; Dr Kristin Strokorb, Dr Marie Ekström, and Professor Owen Jones.
-The team proposes to hold two ‘Workshops on Extremal Trends in Weather (WET Weather)’.
-The workshops aim to facilitate discussion and build new partnerships between researchers in statistical and environmental science disciplines with an interest in rare and hazardous events.
-The team were judged to be clear winners; having a very well-planned proposal.
+The winning proposal in 2018 came from three researchers at the Water Research Institute at Cardiff University; the team proposed to hold two ‘Workshops on Extremal Trends in Weather (WET Weather)’.

 2016 recipient: Fiona Underwood